 For a really great place to stay, check into Kings Arms Hotel – you will 100% love it.

+Nice places to visit in Buckinghamshire?
 Just six miles outside of High Wycombe, Fingest is a small village with a lot of character.
 This village is part of the Chilterns area of Outstanding Natural Beauty, which makes it a pleasant place to visit if you’re looking to stay away from popular cities.

-An interesting part of the village is the Grade I listed church, which has a twin-gabled Norman tower in a square shape and was constructed in a stunning ochre colour instead of being left to the natural brick or stone shades of most other churches.
+An interesting part of Fingest village is the Grade I listed church, which has a twin-gabled Norman tower in a square shape and was constructed in a stunning ochre colour instead of being left to the natural brick or stone shades of most other churches.

 Perched about 20 minutes north of Henley-on-Thames by car, it is one of the best places to visit in Buckinghamshire and a village that we know you will love. 🙂

+Days out in Buckinghamshire?
 Another attractive Chilterns village, Turville has a bit of movie history held within its borders!
 The Cobstone Mill, which sits proudly atop the ridge behind the village, is the same windmill that appeared in Chitty Chitty Bang Bang.

 Turville was also used as the setting for the series the Vicar of Dibley.
 Needless to stay, it’s a great tourist spot for many.
+If you are looking for top Buckinghamshire countryside just visit Turville village!

 We fell in love with this village straight away and it really is up there with the best places to visit in Buckinghamshire.